-- A Review Panel composed of experts in the field (expert members), COAST staff and government agencies that will benefit from the information will be convened for each topic.
+- A Review Panel of approximately 3-5 experts in the field (expert members), COAST staff and government agencies that will benefit from the information will be convened for each topic.
 The expert members will be a subset of the individuals engaged in the peer review process. - Expert members will prepare panel summaries for each proposal, including funding recommendations.